molsonkiko/NppCSharpPluginPack/PluginPackArchitecture.md

       * Select the new files, Right-click and choose "include in project"

+## Keeping PluginInfrastructure up to date with Notepad++

+Many of the files in the [PluginInfrastructure folder](/NppCSharpPluginPack/PluginInfrastructure/) were partially auto-generated from the Notepad++ source code, because it would be too much work to port all the code from C++ into C# by hand.

+The way to regenerate the auto-generated portions of these code is to download the Notepad++ source code from master and run the Python scripts in [ToolsForMaintainersOfTheProjectTemplate](/ToolsForMaintainersOfTheProjectTemplate/) folder.
+Read the documentation of those scripts if you're still unsure how to proceed.

 ## Plugins using this pluginpack (or the original)

   * https://github.com/kbilsted/NppPluginGuidHelper